 There are two main ways to use OBS with Zoom.
 The first one is to simply record everything that Zoom outputs and use the OBS’s superior resolution and sound quality to edit that recording for later use.
 However, OBS can also directly connect with Zoom to allow you to make real-time changes, add more sound channels, and even enhance live streaming Zoom conferences.

-How To Recording a Zoom Meeting With OBS
+How to Record a Zoom Meeting with OBS

 If you want to record Zoom meetings and store them for later, you can achieve great results without any third-party tools.
 The only things you’ll need to install are OBS and Zoom.
 Here’s what you need to do:

 - Launch Zoom and OBS.

 - In OBS, under Sources, click the + icon and select Display Capture.
 This will work best if you have more than one monitor for your PC, but it will still function if you only have one.